giulio93/RevEng_433Mhz/README.md

 Finally i get my humidity and temperature sniffed and stored by the Arduino!

 ## What you can find inside
+* H_T_Sensor
-Bresser_DECODE          : The code used by Arduino to capture and print out the relevant signal in bitstring.
+  * Bresser_DECODE          : The code used by Arduino to capture and print out the relevant signal in bitstring.

-Analisi_sensori_H_T_    : Audacity files where sensor signal is captured
+  * Analisi_sensori_H_T_    : Audacity files where sensor signal is captured

-Raw_bit_pattern.txt     : The bit string patterns printed out by the Arduino, and the respective temperature and humidity.
+  * Raw_bit_pattern.txt     : The bit string patterns printed out by the Arduino, and the respective temperature and humidity.

-Bresser_bits_to_decimal : The code used by Arduino to convert the bitstring in decimal,
+  * Bresser_bits_to_decimal : The code used by Arduino to convert the bitstring in decimal,
                           * Converting 01110000 10100000 01110110 11110011 0010SYNC
                           * in         01110000 1010 <== Channel
                           *           0000 01110110 <== Temperature
                           *              0011 0010 <== Himidity

-Serial_to_file.py       : A Python script, that write Arduino serial output into a file.
+  * Serial_to_file.py       : A Python script, that write Arduino serial output into a file.
  ## More Info...

 https://rayshobby.net/reverse-engineer-wireless-temperature-humidity-rain-sensors-part-1/